Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 After a series of triumphant victories of the Shield over Evolution, Seth Rollins shocked the entire world when he betrayed Roman Reigns and Dean Ambrose and shook hands with the Authority.
 It was a shocking move and nobody saw it coming.
 A lot of fans still consider it one of the most heartbreaking moments in WWE.

 On the very next PPV event, Money in the Bank, he went to win the Money in the Bank briefcase and cashed it in after nearly one year at WrestleMania during the WWE World Heavyweight Championship match between Brock Lesnar and Roman Reigns.
 He was also the first wrestler from the Shield to win a World title in WWE.
 This cash in is still considered one of the best cash ins in WWE history.
+Some fans even consider it the best ever Money in the Bank cash in

 Rollins went on to win multiple other big championships in the future in WWE.
 Right now he is holding the World Heavyweight Championship quite strongly and he had been a fighting champion unlike his former partner Roman Reigns who is currently holding the Universal Championship.
 He has defended his regularly so far, he even defended it in the NXT.
+Even before winning the title, he promised to be a fighting champion unlike Roman Reigns

 |